 Course Repetition: A graduate student may repeat any course one time with the permission of the graduate advisor, department chair, and college/school dean.
-Both grades will be calculated in the student's GPA unless the Grade Replacement Policy is applied.
+Both grades will be calculated in the student's GPA unless Grade Replacement is applied.
 Credit hours are only earned for the same class one time.